mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 I explained my thoughts.
 "One of us has to do it.
 If this is as important as you say, then there will be a lot of chatter for the next few days.
 One of you has to keep the communication lines open amidst all that chaos, and one of you has to keep watching the sky for more data.
 Besides, I have some strings I can pull at the senate.
 I stand a much better chance."

-Jathi seemed defeated but he looked up into my eyes and we locked gazes for a while.
+Jathi seemed defeated but he looked up into my eyes and locked with my gaze.

-"If you pull this off, I'll petition the magistrate for a lighter sentence."
+"If this works, we'll all petition the magistrate for a lighter sentence."

 "Don't worry about me," I told him.
-"I've got a coat."
+"Wherever they send me to, I can handle it."

 I gathered my bag onto my shoulders, and stood near the doorway as they looked on.